btoll/benjamintoll.com/content/post/unsharing_namespaces_part_two.md

 $ sudo unshare --net bash
 ```

-Right away, we can see that the new process has its own `net` namespace that is distinct from the host:
+Again, we can see that the new process has its own `net` namespace that is distinct from the host.
+This time, we'll show the difference by using the [`lsns`] command with custom columns:

 ```bash
 # lsns --type net -o NS,PID,COMMAND | ag "systemd|bash"